evanwill/go-go-ghpages/0-prep.md

 title: 0-Prep
 ---

-# Prep and Installation
+# Workshop Prep

 To get ready for this workshop, please create a free [GitHub account](https://github.com/join) if you do not have one already.
 Basic familiarity with the GitHub web interface and Git will be helpful.
-Check out GitHub's [hello world guide](https://guides.github.com/activities/hello-world/) and [Try Git](https://try.github.io/).
+If you have time, check out GitHub's [Hello World guide](https://guides.github.com/activities/hello-world/) and [Try Git](https://try.github.io/).

 # Local Jekyll Setup